deuvede24/sprint8/README.md

 Alternatively, users can register via the **Register** page.

+### User Roles and Access:

+- **Guest Users:** Can only view the list of recipes.
+They **cannot perform** any CRUD actions on the recipes and **do not have access** to the map, charts, or calendar functionalities.
+- **Registered Users:** After logging in, users have full access to all functionalities:
+  - Can perform full **CRUD actions** on recipes (create, edit, delete).
+  - Can interact with the **map**, **calendar**, and **charts** features, including adding and editing locations and events.

 The project covers the following functionalities:
+- **CRUD Recipes:** Registered users can create, edit, delete, and view recipes.
 - **Map:** Stores and displays locations with latitude and longitude using MapBox, including different categories with a filtering option.
-Users can also add new locations and edit existing ones by interacting with the map.
+Registered users can add new locations and edit existing ones by interacting with the map.
-- **FullCalendar:** Allows users to add and delete events.
+- **FullCalendar:** Allows registered users to add, edit, and delete events.
-- **Charts (Chart.js):** Displays two types of charts, including a bar chart and line chart for visualizing recipe categories.
+- **Charts (Chart.js):** Displays three types of charts, including a bar chart, pie chart, and doughnut chart for visualizing recipe categories.

 ## Project Features

-### User Registration and Login

-- **Registration:** Users can register by providing a unique email and password.
-- **Login:** Users can log in with their registered credentials.
+### Recipe Management (CRUD)

+- **CRUD Recipes:** Registered users can create, view, edit, and delete recipes in the system.
+Each recipe includes information such as the recipe name, description, and category.
+- **Guest Users:** Can only view the list of recipes but cannot perform CRUD actions.

 ### Map with Location Markers and Editing Capabilities

-- **Location Storage:** Allows users to store a list of locations with latitude, longitude, name, description, and category.
+- **Location Storage:** Registered users can store a list of locations with latitude, longitude, name, description, and category.
 - **Category Filtering:** Includes multiple categories for locations, and users can filter locations based on these categories.
 - **Map Integration:** The map is implemented using **MapBox** and shows all stored locations with markers.
 - **Double Click to Add Location:** Users can double-click on the map to add a new location with a form that appears for entering name, description, and category.
 - **Edit and View Locations:** Double-clicking on any existing location marker opens a details panel where users can edit the location's information.
 Users can also navigate to a list of locations where editing is possible.
+- **Guest Users:** Do not have access to map functionalities.
+- **Registered Users:** Have full access to map features, including adding, editing, and filtering locations.

 ### FullCalendar Events

-- **Event Management:** Users can view a calendar to which they can add, edit, or delete events.
+- **Event Management:** Registered users can view a calendar to which they can add, edit, or delete events.
 - **Event API:** The events are stored in a backend API that allows CRUD operations for events on the calendar.
+- **Guest Users:** Do not have access to the calendar functionalities.
+- **Registered Users:** Can fully interact with the calendar, including adding, editing, and deleting events.

 ### Charts (Chart.js)

-- **Charts Integration:** Displays two types of charts using **Chart.js**:
+- **Charts Integration:** Displays three types of charts using **Chart.js**:
   - A **bar chart** representing the number of recipes by category (Vegan, Vegetarian, Traditional).
-  - A **line chart** for visualizing various statistics related to recipe data.
+  - A **pie chart** for visualizing the proportion of each category of recipes.
+  - A **doughnut chart** showing a visual breakdown of the recipe categories.

 ## Tech Stack